Montgomery Area Transit System

 Montgomery Area Transit System is the operator of mass transportation in metropolitan Montgomery, Alabama.
 The organization was founded in 1974, after years of tumultuous relations between private bus operators and passengers.
 In 2013, the system underwent a rebranding to The M. Currently, the system is operated under contract by Transdev.

 Intermodal Center

 The Intermodal Center serves as the primary transfer hub for The M and provides connections to Greyhound Lines intercity buses.
 The $6 million project opened September 10, 2007.
 While Greyhound had once been located at the Freedom Rides Museum, intercity buses used a 1951 facility at 950 W. South Ave. from 1995 until April 15, 2019, when Greyhound relocated once again downtown to the Intermodal Center.

 Route list

-All routes operate Everyday and on Saturdays.
-No transit operates on Sundays.
+All routes operate weekdays and Saturdays only.